LiamMcLeod/JavaIndenter/README.md

 # Java Formatter
 by dual1ty

 This was a simple java application for formatting Java code.
 It was a mini-project made for my Introduction to Object Oriented Programming module at university.

+## Usage
-### Usage
+### Build
+    javac Main.java JavaLine.java

-Run the application
+### Run
+    java Main < input.java > output.java

-Paste in formatted or unformatted java.
+Or run the application, pasting in formatted or unformatted java.

-The application should output your code formatted.
+The application should output your code formatted

-### Development
+## Development
 Suggestions and improvements are welcome!
 But please take into account this is only a my first an incredibly simple application made for a University mini-Project.

 License
 ----
 Use it, abuse it, I don't care.